First Book Workshop: Spring 2026

 Overview

-This workshop introduces early career faculty to the process of publishing a first scholarly book.
-Throughout the course of the workshop, which is offered in alternate years and meets five to six times during the spring semester, workshop leaders will guide participants through topics such as the differences between a dissertation and book manuscript, how to approach a press editor, how to submit a prospectus to a publisher, and what happens after a manuscript has been accepted for publication.
-The workshop will also include the opportunity to meet a representative from an academic press.
-The final product of the workshop will be an effective book prospectus that is ready for submission to a publisher.
-Participants will receive consistent feedback on their prospectus and publishing plans from the workshop leaders and fellow participants.
+This workshop is intended to introduce participants to the process of publishing a first scholarly book.
+Throughout the course of the workshop, the leaders will guide participants through topics such as the differences between a dissertation and book manuscript, how to approach a press editor, how to submit a prospectus to a publisher, and what happens after a manuscript has been accepted for publication.
+The final product of the workshop will be an effective book prospectus that could be submitted to a publisher.
+Participants will receive feedback on their prospectus and publishing plans from the workshop leaders and each other.
+The workshop will meet five times throughout the semester.

 Eligibility